jeromecoupe/webstoemp/src/content/blogposts/2013-11-03-expressionengine-msm-multilingual.md

 ---
 title: "Using MSM for ExpressionEngine multilingual websites"
-excerpt: "When developing mulilingual websites with ExpressionEngine, I would argue that (wait for it) the Multi-Sites Manager is one of the options you should consider, especially when dealing with content-heavy websites."
+excerpt: "When developing multilingual websites with ExpressionEngine, I would argue that (wait for it) the Multi-Sites Manager is one of the options you should consider, especially when dealing with content-heavy websites."
 image: "expressionengine.jpg"
 imageAlt: "Expressionengine logo"
 tags: